 The hyacinth hits hard upon first contact, sensory blindness!
 The following green notes mixed with lily of the valley give it a classical quality.
 There is oakmoss in the composition but I never detect it, or at least in a manner that gives off that distinct, forest feel.
 Instead, the wonderous thing about Valentino is its drydown.
 Musky, kind of sweetish and totally vintage.
 But vintage in a sense you can relate to.
 Days when you were younger.
 Something you experienced in your lifetime, not eons ago which would make it unrelatable.
 It has this quality which I admire always.

-The bottle at the start of the post is a 0.5oz PARFUM!
-Thanks to my relentless eBay hunting, a french seller was ready to give it away for really the cost of a mug from BHV (a department store in Paris; luxurious yes but infamous for hiked prices).
+Thanks to my relentless eBay hunting, a French seller was ready to give it away for really the cost of a mug from BHV (a department store in Paris; luxurious yes but infamous for hiked prices.
+I call it ‘western marketing pretense).
 It has it’s beautiful tassel.
 Only thing missing is the presentation box which I’ve seen go with the juice for $200+.
 So that has to wait for a while.

 All in all, a classic.
 If girls start wearing such again, it’d be a better place to breathe in.
 But I am coming to realise perfume reflects the times.
 And if sugary, flat perfumes rule today, what does that say about us?…